Jump to:

 Timeline | FAQs

-Fellowships of $200,000 are awarded annually to 30 scholars, authors, journalists, and public intellectuals.
+Fellowships of $200,000 are awarded annually to about 30 exceptional scholars, journalists, and public intellectuals.
 The funding is for a period of one or two years with the anticipated result of a book or major study.
+The criteria prioritize the originality and promise of the research, its promise to offer actionable solutions, and the scholar’s plans for communicating the findings to a broad audience.

-The Andrew Carnegie Fellows Program is open only to citizens or permanent residents of the United States whose names have been forwarded by a nominator designated by Carnegie Corporation of New York.
-Nominators include heads of independent research institutes and learned societies, university presidents, leaders of some of the nation’s preeminent think tanks, directors of major publishers, as well as editors of leading newspapers and magazines.
+The Andrew Carnegie Fellows Program is open only to citizens or permanent residents of the United States who have been nominated by the head of an institution designated by Carnegie Corporation of New York.
+Candidates must have a Ph.D., hold a terminal degree, or be a high-level professional working outside of academia.
+Nominators must include 2-3 sentences on the institution’s internal candidate selection process include heads of independent research institutes and learned societies, university presidents, leaders of some of the nation’s preeminent think tanks, and directors of major publishers, as well as editors of leading newspapers and magazines.
 Individuals may not apply for the Fellows Program via self-nomination.

 The Andrew Carnegie Fellows Program prohibits a fellowship winner from accepting a fellowship of equal caliber or at a comparable level of funding that overlaps the same timeline as the Carnegie fellowship, especially awards that have specific time requirements.
 However, smaller grants and project support are acceptable on a case-by-case basis.